Dentons trainee recruitment

 Well, be in no doubt that Dentons is going places, and it promises to be an exciting journey!
 But it’s also true that much of the international growth is unlikely to have a huge impact on the training contract experience for now — which remains essentially that of a long-established City law firm with a good record for bringing through junior lawyers.

-Perks, meanwhile, are fairly numerous, and include a concierge service, free breakfasts on Monday before 8:30am in the “highly subsidised” firm canteen, free drinks on Thursdays, reduced price cinema tickets, reduced price flights and sporting events, like touch rugby, with a budget afterwards for food and drinks.
-These come alongside the more standard private healthcare and gym subsidies (£20 only, a grumble amongst some), but trainees generally find the perks to be standard and “nothing really innovative”.
-One was left reeling by the firm’s gift to NQs: “feel they could have done better than a water bottle as post-qualification gift!”.
+Other perks are fairly numerous, and include a concierge service, free breakfasts on Monday before 8:30am in the “highly subsidised” firm canteen, free drinks and snacks on Thursdays, cut price cinema tickets, discounted flights, and sporting events, like touch rugby, with a budget afterwards for food and drinks.
+These come alongside the more standard private healthcare and gym subsidies (£20 only, a grumble amongst some).

-Generally, the biggest gripe has been the lack of international secondment opportunities — perhaps surprising for such an international firm.
+Generally, the biggest gripe has been the lack of international secondment opportunities — which is perhaps surprising for such an international firm.
 Although two trainees reported jetting to Hong Kong and Toulouse for six months, the general view is that “there aren’t many international secondment opportunities”.
-There’s better news for those wishing to undertake client secondments though with around a third of juniors doing one.
+There’s better news for those wishing to undertake client secondments though, with around a third of juniors doing one.
 Destinations include AIG, Airbus and Network Rail, Dr Martens and NatWest.
 One trainee reports on issues with transparency in the firm’s secondment allocation process, and the seat rotation process more generally, a possible source of discontentment among rookies.

 Dentons are pretty flexible on the WFH front, as one trainee reports: “The firm has a ‘Your Choice’ policy.
-This means there are no mandated days people have to come in.
-However, different teams have chosen ‘team days’ on which they encourage people to come into the office that day.
-It’s really great for socialising and team meetings.
-Personally, as a trainee, I am in most days of the week, but Mondays and Fridays are pretty quiet in the office”.
-The £250 budget for WFH equipment is found inadequate by some trainees, although others find it helpful to “get a good working from home setup”.
+This means there are no mandated days people have to come in, although trainees are encouraged to work from the office when they can and feel comfortable to”.
+Different teams have also chosen ‘team days’ on which they encourage people to come into the office: “It’s really great for socialising and team meetings.
+Personally, as a trainee, I am in most days of the week, but Mondays and Fridays are pretty quiet in the office” was the review from one.
+Another applauds the flexible working policy, which is said to be “exceptionally good”, especially for “parents, carers and those with neurodiversity needs”.
+The £250 budget for WFH equipment, on the other hand, receives mixed reviews with some finding it helpful whilst others thought it was a little on the slim side.

-Another hot area for Dentons is tech — with its Nextlaw Labs project to incubate lawtech start-ups continuing to generate headlines.
-And a couple of years ago the firm went one better through the launch of a new incubator for ‘space tech’ start-ups.
-The firm has also been investing heavily in the latest lawtech, including improved time recording software, and is clearly keen on avoiding a problem that dogs many City law firms — nobody is familiar with the tech and knows how to use it.
-Trainees look on with interest at these projects and gadgets and unusually can really get involved.
-“We receive considerable IT and AI training and our firm is the first to offer a modernised training contract where we take part in a legal innovation project for each of our four seats,” says one spy.
-However, there remains variation between teams and partners on the extent to which the firm’s legal tech offerings are actually embraced.
+Another hot area for Dentons is tech.
+Its Nextlaw Labs project to incubate lawtech start-ups continues to generate headlines and, a couple of years ago, the firm went one better through the launch of a new incubator for ‘space tech’ start-ups.
+The firm has also been investing heavily in the latest lawtech, including improved time recording software.
+Trainees look on with interest at these projects and gadgets and, refreshingly, have the ability to get involved: “We receive considerable IT and AI training and our firm is the first to offer a modernised training contract where we take part in a legal innovation project for each of our four seats,” says one spy.

 Deadlines